-- Subscribe to the ForwardHealth Community Partner emails to stay informed about updates, training, and more.
+Join the ForwardHealth Community Partner email list to stay informed about updates, call center closings, and more.

 - Find out which low or no-cost health, nutrition and other programs they might be able to enroll in.

-- Apply online for FoodShare, Medicaid, BadgerCare Plus and Family Planning Only Services.
+- Apply for FoodShare, Medicaid, BadgerCare Plus, and Family Planning Only Services.

 - Report changes to their agency.

-- Renew their benefits and submit FoodShare/Child Care Six-Month Report forms.
+- Renew their benefits and submit the FoodShare Six-Month Report form.